[ LOOK TO SEE ]

 The Ocean Club (Who’s “property” is it?)

-According to some on the Fort Lauderdale police force, taking pictures on Galt Ocean Mile is a criminal act, violating the “rights” of the unregulated property management companies, that are free to abuse Florida’s fragile environment, in their thoughtless effort to squeeze maximum profit out of the powerless condominium owners under their Trumpian thumbs.
+According to some on the Fort Lauderdale police force, taking pictures on Galt Ocean Mile is a criminal act, that somehow violates the “rights” of the under regulated property “management” companies that kill Florida’s fragile environment, squeezing maximum profit out of the powerless property “owners,” who live under their right-wing, authoritative (green) thumbs.

 My first (Leaf Blower) encounter with the police.
 You’ll notice that Claude, who I talked to (reasonably) after the encounter, is the one who called the police, thinking that it was illegal for me to be taking his picture … telling the dispatcher that he didn’t believe I had the “right” to take photographs of him and his crew, because I wasn’t a member of his family.
 Of course I usually (throughout my more than 40-year career) explain my purpose, but in this case, deep into trying to document the misery of having my life on Florida’s east coast destroyed, and shooting video rather than stills, I find it more telling to hear (and record), unfiltered, the subjects’ points of view.
 The points of view that they own the property on which they work and manage, and they have the right (often with the help of local law enforcement) to intimidate, assault and batter to keep a resident from documenting the killing (polluting) of the environment, and making their home uninhabitable.